What you need to know about MTBE

 |Direct cleanup resources to these sites after sites in classes 1 and 2 have been addressed.|

 The California Underground Storage Tank Program can provide more information regarding the guidelines entitled, Final Draft Guidelines for Investigation and Cleanup of MTBE and Other Ether-Based Oxygenates State of California Draft Guidelines on MTBE.

-When DEH determines that a site requires remedial action, those actions must be taken expeditiously.
+When DEHQ determines that a site requires remedial action, those actions must be taken expeditiously.
 In general, the type of response actions taken at MTBE release sites will be similar to the type of actions taken at traditional petroleum releases.
 The primary difference is that responses to MTBE will need to be swifter and more aggressive to reduce the spread of MTBE to a wider area.